ME-ICA/tedana/docs/building_decision_trees.rst

     A brief description of the tree for info logging

 - report
-    A narrative description of the tree that could be used in report logging
+    A narrative description of the tree that could be used in report logging.

-- refs
-    Publications that should be referenced when this tree is used
+    This should include any citations, which must be included in the references BibTeX file.

 - necessary_metrics
     A list of the necessary metrics in the component table that will be used